 Click Here for tab for Seven Nation Army by The White Stripes

 The whole shtick of The White Stripes is that they have a raw, uncomplicated, and stripped-down sound.
 Akin to bands like Nirvana, they really embodied the ‘garage rock style’.
-This song became their biggest single, winning a Grammy award for the best rock song and, despite being relatively simple to play, the riff is considered an iconic classic.
+This song became their biggest single, winning a Grammy award for Best Rock Song.
+Despite being relatively simple to play, the riff is considered an iconic classic.

-Although the focus is primarily on guitar solos here, it’s worth mentioning that the main riff of this song uses a pitch shifter effect to essentially allow the guitar to play in the same register as the bass.
+Although the focus is primarily on guitar solos here, it’s worth mentioning that the main riff of this song uses a pitch shifter effect to essentially allow the guitar to play in the same register as the bass guitar.
 When it comes to the solo, the first thing to note is that it’s played using a slide.
-Don’t worry too much about being pitch-perfect, their style makes the ‘rough around the edges’ sound really work, just focus on making sure there’s some life and energy coming through your playing.
+Don’t worry too much about being pitch-perfect, their style makes the ‘rough around the edges’ sound really work.
+Just focus on making sure there’s some life and energy coming through your playing.

 Wish You Were Here by Pink Floyd